-Regarding what you wrote, you will see which intent was detected under “He’s referring to”.
+Under “User is referring to”, you will see which intent was detected under “He’s referring to”.
 If the algorithm did not detect an intent, or detected an invalid intent, that means that you need to train your bot with more expressions.
 Go back to your intents, and add or modify expressions.
 Then, test again.
 This might sounds a bit repetitive, but it’s the best way to ensure that your bot will detect correctly the users’ sentences.

 Once you’re happy with your bot intent detection, it’s time to move to next phase: building your bot flow.

 Now that the “brain” of your bot is all filled up, click on the Build tab.

 The Build tab is where you find Bot Builder.
 It helps you construct the conversation flow of your bot using Skills.

 WHAT IS A SKILL?

 Each Skill represents one thing that your bot knows how to do, and they can interact with each other.
 Your skill can be a complicated one – such as managing payment by credit or simple – answering basic questions